HERE WE ARE... MODOR'S DIGITAL VIEW ON A DRUM MACHINE!

 FRONT PANEL KNOBS

 Each of the 6 channels has it's separate volume slider.
-There are 11 parameter controls that work on the selected active drum (use A-F buttons): pitch, pitch env decay, pitch env curve, pitch env amount, amp env decay, amp env curve, pan, X, Y Z and T. Finely there are 6 knobs on top of the sliders, controlling 1 selected parameter for every instrument, so you can have one more parameter per instrument that can be controlled independently of the selected active drum.
+Then, there are 11 parameter controls that work on the selected active drum (use A-F buttons): pitch, pitch env decay, pitch env curve, pitch env amount, amp env decay, amp env curve, pan, X, Y, Z and T. Finally there are 6 knobs on top of the sliders, controlling one selected parameter for every instrument, so you can have one parameter per instrument that can be controlled independently of the selected active drum.

 - 6 independent drum instruments